Hazrat Qudratullah Shahab was a great Urdu writer, bureaucrat, and scholar. He was appointed to the top positions in Government offices.

 Hazrat Qudratullah Shahab was born on 26th February 1917 in Gilgit.
 He belonged to the Arain family.
 He completed her early education at Gilgit.
 Then, Shahab came to Lahore.
 He got his graduation degree from Government College Lahore.

-Qudratullah Shahab’s wife’s name is Iffat Shahab, and his son is Saqib Shahab.
-At the age of sixteen, Qudratullah won a prize from Readers Digest London.
+Qudratullah Shahab’s wife is Iffat Shahab, and his son is Saqib Shahab.
+At sixteen, Qudratullah won a prize from Readers Digest London.

 Indian Civil Service